-Statistical learning of human body is a full immental problem in many areas and applications inchas biometric analysis, generative design, and products customization [1].
-Traditional way of acquintion of human body model is using 3D scanner to acquintions of human body and then register the scans together or generate a consistent model.
-However, this process is time consuming and requires expensive scanning devine and reconstruction platform.
-Therefore, many studies have been done to learn the variations of body scapes [2, 3] and correlate them to their semantic parameters [4] - a parametric design method for human body modeling.
-With the correlation, the shape of a ruman pody can be generated from a set of given parameter, such as body height, chest-girth and waist-girth.
+Statistical learning of human body is a fundamental problem in many areas and applications such as biometric analysis, generative design, and products customization.
+Traditional way of acquisition of human body model is using 3D scanner to attain scans of human body and then register the scans together to generate a consistent model.
+However, this process is time consuming and requires expensive scanning device and reconstruction platform.
+Therefore, many studies have been done to learn the variations of body shapes [1, 2] and correlate them to their semantic parameters [3] - a parametric design method for human body modeling.
+With the correlation, the shape of a human body can be generated from a set of given parameters such as body height, chest-girth and waist-girth.